Linezolid (By mouth)

 - Nerve problems, especially in the eyes, hands, arms, legs, or feet

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.

 - The oral liquid contains phenylalanine (aspartame).
-This is only a concern if you have phenylketonuria.
+Tell your doctor if you have phenylketonuria.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Talk with your doctor before using this medicine if you plan to have children.
 Some men who use this medicine have become infertile (unable to have children).